 Incorporating the castellated facade of the former Lady Glenorchy’s Church, The Glasshouse is a seriously hip hotel, just the ticket for a stylish weekend away: think vast windows, push-button curtains, private terraces and a sprawling roof garden.

 Edgy and local, Leith feels far removed from the tourist hustle of central Edinburgh.
 Here there’s an inescapably nautical air: seagulls whirl and screech through the air, low stone bridges criss-cross the Water of Leith and small boats bob at the opening of the harbour.
-Food and drink is the unmissable draw here, from haute cuisine – the area is home to two Michelin-starred restaurants – and cool concept bars to the time-worn pubs and organic-focused cafés that line the cobbled pavement of The Shore, Leith’s main waterside drag.
+Food and drink is the unmissable draw here.
+There's haute cuisine – the area is home to two Michelin-starred restaurants – and cool concept bars, time-worn pubs and organic-focused cafés that line the cobbled pavement of The Shore, Leith’s main waterside drag.

 Boats along the Water of Leith © Richie Chan/Shutterstock

 Undoubtedly the most unique place to stay in Edinburgh, this luxury floating ship-cum-hotel was once a working ship that serviced lighthouses around Scotland’s west coast.
 A stay at Fingal makes for a truly memorable experience: from the sloping walls that follow the ship’s stern and the original porthole windows to the compasses above each bed.
 There’s an on-site restaurant/bar, plus you’ve got Leith’s fantastic dining scene on your doorstep.

 Best for waterfront comfort: Malmaison